IMDb RATING

 - TriviaLloyd Kaufman planned for the film to be rated R for theatrical cult status: "It was our answer to Rambo, Reaganomics, to the new interest in war.
 We based the violence in the movie on 'Die Hard' and 'RoboCop.'
 Michael didn't think there would be one cut from MPAA.
 But the end result was the movie was totally disemboweled, totally disemboweled, to the point where bullet hits were removed, men on fire were removed, Siamese twins were removed.
 In order to get an R rating, the movie was rendered unwatchable."
 Following the film's poor critical and financial performance, Troma experienced financial hardship and jettisoned the company from the Hollywood mainstream.

-- GoofsIn the finale one of the female characters gets shot in the back, for a moment a bloody wound can be seen.
-A second later when the camera films her from behind, the wound has disappeared.
+- GoofsIn the finale, one of the female characters gets shot in the back, wherein for a moment a bloody wound can be seen.
+However when the shot goes behind her, the wound has disappeared.

 - Crazy creditsAt the end of the credits, the frame unfreezes as the survivors walk away, then all the cast, including the dead bodies strewn all over the place, turn to the camera, smile and wave.